How does pollen impact people with asthma?

 How do I avoid reacting to pollen?

-- Make sure your written Asthma Action Plan is up to date, so you know what to do if your asthma starts to get worse.
+- Make sure your written Asthma Action Plan is up to date and you have read it and understood your doctors’ instructions, so you know what to do if your asthma starts to get worse

-Tips for dealing with exposure to pollen
+Tips for dealing with exposure to grass and pollen

 - Stay indoors whenever possible during the peak pollen season, on windy days and during thunderstorms